 - You can request a refinement if you’re not happy with your results

-Candid is available during standard business hours on a variety of support platforms – phone, webchat, email, and sometimes video chat.
-And their available every day from 9am to 7pm.
+Candid is available during standard business hours on a variety of support platforms —phone, webchat, email, and sometimes video chat.
+And they’re available every day from 9am to 7pm.
 AlignerCo provides the same support channels, available 9am to 6pm, Monday through Saturday.
 Typically, AlignerCo’s video chat service is just for impression kit assistance.

-Note: Candid’s Remote Monitoring service puts you in contact with your assigned orthodontist once every couple of weeks, which allows them to address any issues as they arise.
+Note: Candid’s remote monitoring service puts you in contact with their clinical team every 14 days, which allows them to address any issues as they arise.
 If anything comes up between check-ins, customer support is still available.

 Responsiveness & Helpfulness

 To gain a more comprehensive view of the customer experience, we dug into online reviews for both companies, and both appear to have very satisfied customers.